Stephen Ákos: Early years

 He was the only son of Ernye Ákos who held several offices during the reigns of Béla IV, Stephen V and Ladislaus IV.
-Albeit Ernye belonged to the ancient and prestigious gens (clan) Ákos, but originated from its lesser branch, which had some landholdings in Bihar County.
+Ernye belonged to the ancient and prestigious gens (clan) Ákos, but originated from its lesser branch, which had some landholdings in Bihar County.
 During Béla's reign, he elevated into the most powerful barons due to his military successes.
 He retained his influence between the anarchic conditions under Ladislaus' rule.
 When Stephen was born in the early 1260s, his father was already a prominent landowner in Borsod County, who built Dédes Castle and possessed large-scale estates in the region.
 The so-called Ernye branch rose to prominence due to its paterfamilias' influence and aptitude.
 Stephen's uncles were Albert the Great (Master of the horse from 1270 to 1272 and Ban of Severin in 1272), and Erdő II.
 One of his cousins was Mojs I, who functioned as Count of the Székelys in 1291.

 Stephen Ákos was first mentioned in 1281, when already reached adulthood.
 At that time he was ispán, or head, of Borsod and Gömör Counties.
 In the 1280s, he was a close supporter of Ladislaus IV of Hungary.
 According to a royal charter's narratio, Stephen spent his youth in the royal court, performing various services and earning merit.
 Stephen participated in the royal campaign against the rebellious Finta Aba in mid-1281.
 He was present at the siege of Gede Castle (present-day Hodejov in Slovakia), according to his own charter from 1284.
 During the action, he was captured and imprisoned for a short time.
 He recovered his liberty after a ransom of 60 marks was paid by his familiaris Albert Szuhai.
 Stephen Ákos also fought against the rebellious Cumans in the battle at Lake Hód (near present-day Hódmezővásárhely) in 1282 and participated in the siege of Borostyánkő (now Bernstein in Austria) at the end of the year, which was held by the Kőszegis.
 The Kőszegis resisted, forcing Ladislaus to lift the siege in early 1283.

 It seems, Stephen lost political influence at the royal court and his promising career has stalled after 1283.
 There is no record of royal land donations and he did not hold any specific offices in these years.
 His biographer, historian Péter Kis considers Stephen voluntarily retired from the royal court to manage his growing possessions in Borsod County, which became the basis of his future's domain.